 White House Office of National Drug Control Policy

 The White House Office of National Drug Control Policy provides a website with information on the meth epidemic and ways to prevent and fight the abuse of the drug.
 A recent study shows that over 50 percent of all meth labs are found in the Midwest.
-This website provides easy access to information from numerous agencies.

 National Clandestine Laboratory Register